pra85/wordpress-css-optimization/docs/README.md

 `load_position` is a string with the two possible values `header` and `timing`.
 The option header will instantly start loading the stylesheet in the header (on javascript startup time) and timing will enable the `load_timing` option for further configuration.

 `load_timing` is an object consisting of the required property `type` and optional timing method related properties.
-The following timing methods are currently available
+The following timing method types are currently available:

 * `domReady`
 * `requestIdleCallback`